input-output-hk/marlowe-cardano/marlowe-cli/examples/escrow/confirm-claim.md

 * [jq](https://stedolan.github.io/jq/manual/)
 * sed

-Signing and verification keys must be provided below for the bystander and party roles: to do this, set the environment variables `SELLER_PREFIX`, `BUYER_PREFIX`, and `PARTY_PREFIX` where they appear below.
+Signing and verification keys must be provided below for the bystander and party roles: to do this, set the environment variables `SELLER_PREFIX`, `BUYER_PREFIX`, and `MEDIATOR_PREFIX` where they appear below.

 ## Preliminaries